AlannyLopez/bash-setup/README.md

-# Dots files I have created for phyp usage.
+# Dots files I have created for personal usage.

 ### Setup